DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/valueErrorBar/valueErrorBar.md

 ![DevExtreme HTML5 Charts ErrorBars](/images/ChartJS/visual_elements/error_bars.png)

 Error bars can be generated either from concrete or calculated values.
 To generate one error bar, two values, high and low, are needed.
-If the [data source](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource') of your chart provides concrete high and low values, assign the required data source fields to the **highValueField** and **lowValueField** options.
+If the [data source](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource') of your chart provides concrete high and low values, assign the required data source fields to the **highValueField** and **lowValueField** properties.

 Alternatively, error bar values can be calculated according to an algorithm.
 In this case, choose the required algorithm using the **type** property, and specify the value to be used in calculation using the **value** property.